atillaoezdemir/RESTful_System/README.md

 The Sutton classes are **not** dependent on Jersey anymore.
 This means that you can use Sutton with any other REST framework.
 We have already successfully tested it with Spring.
 However, to reduce complexity, we still use Jersey in the demo application.
-If you want to use Sutton with Spring, let me know, and I will provide you with an example.

-### Changes in the Sutton Framework

-We removed the Builder pattern from the `AbstractState` class.
-Instead, we pass all parameters to the constructor of the `AbstractState` class or their subclasses.
-This makes the code easier to understand and reduces the number of classes and lines of code you have to write.

-In case of GET collection requests, the query parameters and also the paging parameters are wrapped into a class of type `AbstractQuery` (and its subclasses).
-This query class also implements how to access the database layer.

-Because Sutton is not dependent on Jersey anymore, the `@InjectLink` should not be used anymore.
-Instead, use the `@SuttonLink` annotation which has a very similar interface.
-See class `PersonModel` for an example.

 ## How to use the Sutton Framework